pmalhaire/askBarrel/article.md

 25.0
 ```

-Here parentesis are clearly needed :
+Here parenthesis are clearly needed :

 ```bash
 λ> 1000 / 100 / 5 / 2
 1.0
 ```

 Let me introduce `$`.
-It's an operator to use less parenthesis, it basicaly wraps what is after it with parentesis.
+It's an operator to use less parenthesis, it wraps what is after it with parenthesis.

 Let's write it lisp's way